 - Green Technology

-Control Your Thermostat with Your Smartphone -- Save Energy and Money
+Control Your Thermostat with Your Smartphone and Save Money and Energy

 If you want to save on your home energy bills, make sure you are using a programmable thermostat.
 Of all the things you can do to save energy at home, installing a programmable thermostat should be number one.